skellis46/finger-pointing-moon/introduction-what-why-how.md

 - who are the groups, networks or whole communities of people?
 - what kinds of effects over time?

+What kind of leader am I?
+What kind of leader do I want to be?

 ## why